bcbraga/SSAP/README.md

 To reproduce our experiments:

 1. Clone this repository.
-2. Install required dependencies listed in `requirements.txt`.
+2. Install the required dependencies listed in `heuristic/requirements.txt`.
+3. Prepare the folders:
+   * Place all input instances in the folder: `data/`
+   * Results will be automatically generated in: `res_heur/`
-3. Run the desired module:
+4. Run the desired module:

-   * `python heuristic/SSAP_ILS.py` for ILS heuristic
+   * `python heuristic/SSAP_ILS.py` for the ILS heuristic

-4. Sample input and output data are available in `/instances` and `/results`.
+5. 4.
+Sample input and output data are available in `/instances` and `/results`.

 ## Method and Implementation